snel-repo/EMUsort/README.md

     curl -LsSf https://astral.sh/uv/install.sh | sh

 Then either restart the terminal or execute the command suggested in the terminal to enable using `uv` in the terminal.
-Next, create the environment and install all dependendencies including Phy, using `uv`:
+Next, create the environment and install all dependencies including Phy, using `uv`:

     cd /path/to/repo_folder # go into the EMUsort clone location
 >**Windows only:** Windows seems most stable using Python version 3.9, so be sure to use the `--python 3.9` option with the below command.